Segmentation for B2B Companies: A Step-by-Step Guide

 And so on.

-The important thing is that you get to know your current customers so you know which characteristics you should be looking out for when segmenting the market.
+The important thing is that you get to know your current customers so you know which characteristics you should be looking out for when conducting a B2B market segmentation.
 Here at Vainu, we always recommend that our customers spend some time creating their ideal customer profile (ICP) so that they know exactly which characteristics are important to them.

-Phase two: Create segments based on company characteristics
+Phase two: Create B2B segments based on company characteristics

 If your ideal customer profile describes the most important attributes of your most valuable customers, then you want to find companies that match those characteristics.
 Again, the rationale is simple: if SaaS companies in the Nordics bring in the most business, your target segments will be, well, you know, SaaS companies in the Nordics.